-'''

-WARNING

 DO NOT HEAT THE CROSS TUBE WITH A TORCH TO ROTATE THE CROSS TUBE IN THE TIE ROD END.
 THE USE OF SUCH HEAT CAN ADVERSELY AFFECT THE STRENGTH OF THE CROSS TUBE.
 A COMPONENT DAMAGED IN THIS MANNER WILL RESULT IN LOSS OF WARRANTY, AND CAN RESULT IN THE LOSS OF VEHICLE CONTROL, AND POSSIBLE LOWER STEERING KNUCKLE PERSONAL INJURY OR PROPERTY DAMAGE.

-5. Install the cross tube into the Ackermann arms.

-'''

-- 6. Tighten the castle nuts to 🗨 185 foot pounds torque then rotate the castle nut to the next castle slot and install cotter pin. - 7.
+- 4. If replacing opposing tie rod end is not necessary it is critical that the cross tube will rotate in the opposing tie rod end. - 5.
+Install the cross tube into the Ackermann arms. - 6.
+Tighten the castle nuts to 🗨 185 foot pounds torque then rotate the castle nut to the next castle slot and install cotter pin. - 7.
 Grease tie rod ends.
 See Lubrication Chart for required lubricant in the Preventive Maintenance Section of this publication. - 8.
-Set the toe, (see the Toe Adjustment Procedure in the Alignment & Adjustments Section of this publication).
+Set the toe, see Toe Adjustment Procedure in the Alignment & Adjustments Section of this publication.